webplatform/docs/tutorials/JavaScript_libraries/Modernizr/index.md

 == How it Works? ==

 Modernizr runs on page load to detect the features after that it creates a JavaScript object with the result and adds classes to the html element for you to key your CSS on.

+== Key Facts ==

+* It tests for over 40 next-generation features, all in a matter of milliseconds
+* It creates a JavaScript object (named Modernizr) that contains the results of these tests as boolean properties
+* It adds classes to the html element that explain precisely what features are and are not natively supported
+* It provides a script loader so you can pull in polyfills to backfill functionality in old browsers

+== Install Modernizr ==

+Installing the Modernizr is not the rocket engineering.
+It just a matter of including one JavaScript file in your head tag.
+Happy :)

+Modernizr provide feature to build our own file also.
+With this feature we can build our own file with limited feature detection. [http://modernizr.com/download/ Build Modernizr]

+Once you are done with the generating your custom build or full file you just need to include that file in your head section and you are done.
 }}
 {{Notes_Section}}
 {{Compatibility_Section